 - may elect to run without opponent or with the non-competitive team, - shall run under normal Rules of Competition. - (iv) Once a team is declared non-competitive they will be ineligible for placement and shall be placed in the lowest seed in any elimination. - (v) A non-competitive team is subject to all Rules of Competition with the exception of the following: - 1.
 3 or 4 dogs may be run in a heat; - False starts are not in effect for this team (Note: the EJS shall be set up with a false start for this team prior to each heat starting to ensure the competitive team has a recorded time); - 3.
-Any jump height between 7" and 14" is allowed, except that it shall not exceed the jump height of any dog in the team; - 4.
+Any Jump Height between 7" and 14" is allowed, except that it shall not exceed the Jump Height of any dog in the team; - 4.
 If a team dog receives a flag it may complete its run but cannot rerun; - 5.
-The Judge may excuse the team from the race for failure to comply with these conditions or other AFA Rules. - (f) Forfeit for Infringement of the Rules of Competition.
+The Judge may excuse the team from the race for failure to comply with these conditions or other AFA Rules.

+(f) Forfeit for Infringement of the Rules of race meeting:

-A team will forfeit a heat in which any of the following infringements apply:
+A team will forfeit a heat in which any of the following infringements occur:

-- (i) Second or subsequent incident of "distraction" during a race (refer 9.2 (k)) - (ii) Second malfunction of box during a race or claimed malfunction not agreed by Judge or malfunction with no replacement box available (refer 9.2 (d)) - (iii) Box loader infringement (refer 9.2 (h)) - (iv) Second time handler enters ring not displaying CRN (refer 5 (h)) - (v) Training in the ring except for practice run period or approved re run after interference (refer 8 (c)) - (vi) Team jumping incorrect height in a round robin competition format (in this case the team forfeits all heats run at the improper jump height (refer 6.1 (b)) - (vii) If a dog fouls (relieves) itself in the ring at any time from prior to the first heat (during warm up period) until the last heat of the race has been declared by the Judge. - (viii) Sandbagging.
+- (i) Second or subsequent incident of "distraction" during a race (refer 9.2 (k)) - (ii) Second malfunction of box during a race or claimed malfunction not agreed by Judge or malfunction with no replacement box available (refer 9.2 (d)) - (iii) Box loader infringement (refer 9.2 (h)) - (iv) Training in the ring except for practice run period or approved re run after interference (refer 8 (c)) - (v) Team jumping incorrect height in a round robin competition format (in this case the team forfeits all heats run at the improper Jump Height (refer 9.1 (b)) - (vi) A dog fouls (defecates or urinates) in the ring.
+If the fouling occurs during a heat, the dog's team forfeits that heat.
+If the fouling occurs before a heat, the dog's team forfeits the next heat.
+(Refer 9.2(f)). - (vii) Sandbagging.
 Note: this applies to the entire race (refer 9.5).

 In all of the above heat forfeit situations except box malfunction (ii) above) both teams (if present) shall run or complete the heat.
 The forfeiting team cannot win or receive title points.
 All other Rules of Competition apply.

 For Item (ii) Second box malfunction or no fault found with box, the unaffected team shall be awarded one title point for each run so affected except where they have completed their run before the heat was stopped.
-In this case they shall be awarded points in accordance with the Rules of Competition.
+In this case they shall be awarded points in accordance with the Rules of race meetings.